nicolasmarino99/Tic-Tac-Toe/README.md

 # JavaScript Tic-Tac-Toe

-> In this project we created a Tic-Tac-Toe game.
+> In this project we created a Tic-Tac-Toe game with unit Testing.
 It has the following fuctionalities:
 - player creation;
 - score victories;
 - user interface.